Image source: pixabay.com

 Open your mind:

 There’s a beautiful phrase which speaks – “Be open to everything, attached to nothing.”
-If you open your mind to know a person more, you will be able to make yourself more inclusive and you will make him/her inclusive too.
+If you open your mind to know a person more, you will be able to make yourself more inclusive, and you will make him/her inclusive too.
 Instead of reacting according to your year-long programming in your mind, take some time and talk to yourself.
 Instead of judging someone, open your mind, be curious.
 You will see as you begin to learn a person, you would be able to learn a lot from that person.
 A person is like a book with many, many years of experience.
 If you simply be curious and try to learn what s/he has to offer, becoming inclusive will be much easier than you think.

 Conduct informal meetings:

 Create some framework which will allow you to conduct a monthly or quarterly meeting where all people from all cultures and will share their cultures with all of you.
 It’s like taking a seminar from all kinds of people from all over the world and taking notes and learning from them.
 There can be no big way to celebrate inclusiveness.
-This sort of informal meetings will not only make you become more inclusive, these meetings will also bind the whole organization in a beautiful bond.
-And if any crisis period arises in near future, you will find that most of your employees are behind you, supporting you.
+This sort of informal meeting will not only make you become more inclusive, but these meetings will also bind the whole organization in a beautiful bond.
+And if any crisis period arises in the near future, you will find that most of your employees are behind you, supporting you.
 This is called inclusiveness in its rightest terms.

-Write thank you notes:
+Write thank-you notes:

 Do inclusive training every year:

 This is costly for a lot of organizations.
 At least many organizations view the cost of training as an expense instead of seeing it as an investment.
 But if you value inclusiveness and you know how inclusiveness can help you, you would know that how beneficial it is to do some sensitivity training programs on inclusiveness and diversity.
 They are not costly if you think of the long term benefits.